-Figure 31 - Audio setup screen.
+Figure 27 - Audio setup screen.

-Alarm-Out
+Alarm-Out Screen

-Highlight Alarm-Out in the Devices menu and press the 😳 button.
-The Alarm-Out screen allows you to change the settings and establish a schedule for the alarm output from the DVR.
+Highlight Alarm-Out in the Devices menu and press the menu and press the button.
+The Alarm-Out screen allows you to change the settings and establish a schedule for each alarm output from the DVR.